Full Edits, Booking & Fees, and Genres

 Book Your Edits

-Repeat clients who book through my website receive 10% off future bookings!
+Repeat clients who book full edits through my website receive 15% off future full edit bookings!
 (Cannot be combined with other discounts.)

-Please be advised that full edits, query packages, and assessments will be taken on a limited basis during the summer months.
+Please be advised that full edits, query packages, and assessments will be taken on a limited basis during the summer months and Christmas/New Year’s holidays.

 Don’t hesitate to reach out if you have questions or would like to check availability before booking.
 Thank you for trusting me with your work!